 A level of self-sufficiency on the Vanoise is necessary as transfer bags (an optional extra) cannot be delivered to the huts.
 On hut nights you’ll need to carry everything you need for that days’ walk and the day after.
 But with plenty of huts and chalets along the way, delicious food is easy to come by.
 All of the huts also offer the option to buy a packed lunch for the following day too.
 Our routecards also point out refreshment stops.

-We grade the Tour of the Vanoise South as a Black 3.
+We grade the Tour of the Vanoise South as a Purple 3.
 This trail is first and foremost a walk and there are no glacier crossings, via ferrata or rock climbing.
 There are however a few sections of steep and rocky ground which require steady foot placement.
 There are also a number of sections such as the Col de Chavière on the last stage where the route becomes rocky and crosses a number of scree slopes requiring steady foot placement.